Donald-Rupin/zab/README.md

 ### `event_loop`
 ZAB is powered by [liburing](https://github.com/axboe/liburing) which is a userspace wrapper for [`io_uring`](https://kernel.dk/io_uring.pdf).
-An `event_loop` loop exists for every `engine` thread in ZAB and is loops on the completion queue of submitted io requests fowarding the results and resuming the respective coroutines.
+An `event_loop` loop exists for every `engine` thread in ZAB.
+This thread loops on the completion queue waiting for completed io requests then fowarding the results to and resuming the respective coroutines.
 User space events (those submitted by `engine::resume` and family) are submitted to the `event_loop` via an event_fd.
 User code should only do short computations or `yield` long running computation in the `event_loop` to ensure IO completions are reported back in a timely manner.

 In this release the following io_uring calls are supported in ZAB:
 - [open_at](https://linux.die.net/man/2/openat)